Fraser Tartan Shawl Knitting Pattern

 You may want to do 1 strand of Yarn F on either side of the shawl as an edge – then start 2 rows in with Yarn D after that.

-Or you may want to start from the middle of the shawl and work out at either side.
+Or you may want to start from the middle of the shawl and work out on either side.
+(For the demonstration below I am using a knitted sample)

 Step 1

-- Start at the cast-on edge at the bottom right-hand side, begin weaving vertically into the first st along the left edge (the first garter st bump)in from the slipped st edge), going under and over two rows at a time.
+- Start at the cast-on edge at the bottom right-hand side, and begin weaving vertically into the first st along the left edge (the first garter st bump)in from the slipped st edge), going under and over two rows at a time.

 - Pull the lengths through so that they are even at either end of the shawl.